talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

                 and the "Sections" field will be empty
         - There's also a time-overlaps-real.csv file (with no info) implying the solver makes a distinction between an actual time conflict and a time overlap
     - 210927_010236
-        - Running the solver after undoing the changes that I made to the Courses.xslx and Students.xlsx file to test the time overlap conflict (i.e. removed the BIOL222 course and its course request for the student 218047643)
+        - Running the solver after undoing the changes that I made to the Courses.xlsx and Students.xlsx file to test the time overlap conflict (i.e. removed the BIOL222 course and its course request for the student 218047643)
         - Solver took 5m (300s - the Maximal solver time (Termination.TimeOut's value); with the message that 'Timeout reached')
         - NO complete solution found (as expected)